davidHigginbotham/maven-archetype/README.md

 This is a maven archetype template/skeleton project.
 You can use it as a starting point for creating Maven archetypes.

-1 - Provide us with templates for different types of projects Here's a couple patterns we've seen:

-A rabbit consumer with database support
-A Rest endpoint with rabbit support
-A Rest endpoint with database support

-2 - Over time enhancements, better practices, and upgrades will be applied to the archetypes allowing us to isolate/control our best practices.

 How to use it:

 1 - Create a new project based on the patriarch archetype.